 Fraud: Crimes of fraud, including passing bad checks and non-payment of bills (including hotel bills), are regarded seriously in the UAE and can often result in imprisonment and/or fines.
 A personal check written as a guarantee for the payment of a personal or business debt may be submitted to a local bank for collection at any time for the full amount of the check.
 If the account holder does not have sufficient funds, he/she may be charged with passing a bad check.
 Bail generally is not available to non-residents of the UAE who are arrested for crimes involving fraud.
 Debtors can be held in prison until their debts are paid or until an agreement is reached between the parties.
 Passports may be seized by the UAE government to guarantee that debtors settle their cases.
 Financial cases may be further complicated by debtors being unable to work in the UAE without passports while still being held responsible for their debts.

 Scams: U.S. citizens have also been the victims of email scams seemingly originating from the UAE.
-Con artists contact Americans through the internet, including dating web sites.
-These con artists usually pose as American citizens who have unexpectedly experienced a medical, legal, financial or other type of emergency in the UAE that requires immediate financial assistance.
+Con artists contact U.S. citizens through the internet, including dating web sites.
+These con artists usually pose as U.S. citizens who have unexpectedly experienced a medical, legal, financial or other type of emergency in the UAE that requires immediate financial assistance.
 Co-conspirators may pose as UAE based lawyers or medical professionals to verify the story and the supposed urgent need for cash.
 Some victims have lost tens of thousands of dollars from such scams.
 Email scams have become increasingly sophisticated using fake websites and we have even heard of individuals taking U.S. citizens’ email addresses in order to pose as legitimate U.S. businesses.
 Recipients of such emails alleging a U.S. citizen is experiencing a medical, legal, financial, or other type of emergency in the UAE should ask the sender to contact the U.S. Embassy or Consulate for assistance as soon as possible.
 The suggestion to contact the embassy or consulate may deter further pleas if they are not genuine.
-For information on protecting yourself from scam artists, visit our International Financial Scams website, and FBI pages.